-From July 29 to September 4, 2020, Van Doren Waxter is delighted to present a Special Online Presentation comprised of a focused suite of works on paper by LA-based Japanese artist Aiko Hachisuka (b.
+From July 29 to September 4, 2020, Van Doren Waxter is delighted to present a Special Online Presentation comprised of a focused suite of works on paper and two sculptural wall pieces by LA-based Japanese artist Aiko Hachisuka (b.
 1974, Nagoya).
-This online exhibition of ten works include monotypes (works dated 2017-2020) which are part of an ongoing series directly related to Hachisuka's stuffed and sewn soft sculptures and wallworks.
+This online exhibition of works include monotypes (works dated 2017-2020) which are part of an ongoing series directly related to Hachisuka's two stuffed and sewn wallworks included in this project.

 In these chromatically spirited pieces, the artist creates abstract compositions using inked imprints of garments - shirts, jackets, pants - acquired or found by the artist.
 The implicit intimacy here is two-fold, present in both the second-hand article of clothing that was selected for the print, as well as in its apparition left on the paper, an invocation of the absent body.
 This “loss” of the body, and subsequent abstraction, opens the visual field to a sense of impermanence or incompleteness, a nod towards the traditional Japanese aesthetics of wabi-sabi, the beauty of imperfection.
 A sense of imperfection and transience can be seen through the medium of the monotype itself, happening only once each time, with plenty of room for chance variation.